hashicorp/terraform/website/source/docs/providers/azurerm/r/local_network_gateway.html.markdown

 * `location` - (Required) The location/region where the local network gatway is created.
 Changing this forces a new resource to be created.

-* `gateway_address` - (Required) The IP address of the gatway to which to connect.
+* `gateway_address` - (Required) The IP address of the gateway to which to connect.

-* `address_space` - (Required) The list of string CIDRs representing the addredss spaces the gateway exposes.
+* `address_space` - (Required) The list of string CIDRs representing the address spaces the gateway exposes.

 ## Attributes Reference